Girl friends on trip posing.jpg?ixlib=rails 2.1

 Girl campers posing in lake.jpg?ixlib=rails 2.1

 Camp offers countless opportunities to learn new skills in a way that feels natural and fun.
 Here, learning happens through hands-on experiences—whether it’s learning to cook in culinary fun, making a fire during an outdoor trip, or learning water safety.
 In addition to practical skills, campers also learn key values like cooperation through working as a team during Blue/White color war, leadership through various camp-wide events and independence as they take the time to discover who they are in a safe and fun environment.
 These values are reflected in our 10 plaques, part of our core philosophy- as well as sharing, creativity, growing, effort, courage, responsibility and spirit.
-These are key trats young people will carry with them throughout their lives—far beyond their summer at Adirondack Camp.
+These are key traits young people will carry with them throughout their lives—far beyond their summer at Adirondack Camp.

 Empty ballfield blue sky.jpg?ixlib=rails 2.1